 If your bank charges fees for international transfers, you may want to make the payment using a service such as Wise (formerly Transferwise).

 The payment is considered complete when the funds arrive in the municipality's bank account, rather than from the date on which you send it, according to the Interior Ministry.
-So you'll need to consider the fact that it can take anything from two to five working days for an international transfer to arrive.
+This means you'll need to consider the fact that it can take anything from two to five working days for an international transfer to arrive.

 Can you contest the fine?

-Paying the fine immediately with a 30 percent reduction is the least expensive and by far the least stressful way to deal with it.
+Paying the fine immediately with a 30-percent reduction is the least expensive and by far the least stressful way to deal with it.
 If you appeal, you forgo this discount and risk the fine increasing in the meantime.

 But if your fine is especially high, or is truly invalid (and you can prove it), you may feel the dispute is worth the tangle with Italian bureaucracy.